huoyijie/weku/README.md

 # WEKU(Alpha Stage)
 WEKU is a personal video&amp;photo manager written by python and based on Django/Bootstrap/videojs/FFMpeg.
 It helps you manage your family's photos and videos and could run on all kind of devices.
+If this project is helpful to you, welcome to star.
+And if you have any problem, please contact me.
+* email: yijie.huo@foxmail.com

 ## [Demo website](http://132.232.155.82:9090/)
 * login account: admin/admin1234